 The initialization method for this model will save the current state of the model before commencing initialization and reloads it afterwards.
-The state of the model will be the same after initialization, only the initial guesses for unfixed variables will be changed.
+The state of the model will be the same after initialization, only the initial guesses for unfixed variables will be changed except for optional calculation of the flow coefficient.
 To initialize this model, provide a starting value for the inlet port variables.
 Then provide a guess for one of: discharge pressure, deltaP, or ratioP.
+Since a good flow coefficient can be difficult to determine, the calculate_cf option will calculate and set a flow coefficient based on the specified inlet flow and deltaP.